wpa-2/Pwnagotchi-Plugins/Config.toml_Options.md

 # Pwnagotchi Configuration Guide 🚀

 Welcome to the **Pwnagotchi Configuration Guide**!
 This `README.md` explains every option in the Pwnagotchi configuration file (`/etc/pwnagotchi/config.toml`).
-Whether you're a newbie or a pro, this guide makes it easy to customize your AI-powered Wi-Fi hacking buddy. 😎
+Whether you're a newbie or a pro, this guide makes it easy to customize your Wi-Fi hacking buddy. 😎

 > **New to Pwnagotchi?** Pwnagotchi is a DIY device that learns to capture Wi-Fi handshakes.
 This file controls its behavior, plugins, and display.
 Let’s dive in! 🛠️